ObolNetwork/obol-docs/docs/learn/charon/charon-cli-reference.md

   charon run [flags]

 Flags:
       --beacon-node-endpoints strings           Comma separated list of one or more beacon node endpoint URLs.
-      --beacon-node-submit-timeout duration   Timeout for the submission-related HTTP requests Charon makes to the configured beacon nodes. (default 2s)
+      --beacon-node-headers strings             Comma separated list of headers formatted as header=value --beacon-node-submit-timeout duration     Timeout for the submission-related HTTP requests Charon makes to the configured beacon nodes. (default 2s)
       --beacon-node-timeout duration            Timeout for the HTTP requests Charon makes to the configured beacon nodes. (default 2s)
       --builder-api                             Enables the builder api.
 Will only produce builder blocks.
 Builder API must also be enabled on the validator client.
 Beacon node must be connected to a builder-relay to access the builder network.
       --debug-address string                    Listening address (ip and port) for the pprof and QBFT debug API.
 It is not enabled by default.
+      --fallback-beacon-node-endpoints strings  A list of beacon nodes to use if the primary list are offline or unhealthy.
       --feature-set string                      Minimum feature set to enable by default: alpha, beta, or stable.
 Warning: modify at own risk. (default "stable")
       --feature-set-disable strings             Comma-separated list of features to disable, overriding the default minimum feature set.
       --feature-set-enable strings              Comma-separated list of features to enable, overriding the default minimum feature set.
   -h, --help                                    Help for run
       --jaeger-address string                   Listening address for jaeger tracing.
       --jaeger-service string                   Service name used for jaeger tracing. (default "charon") --lock-file string                        The path to the cluster lock file defining the distributed validator cluster.
 If both cluster manifest and cluster lock files are provided, the cluster manifest file takes precedence. (default ".charon/cluster-lock.json")
       --log-color string                        Log color; auto, force, disable. (default "auto") --log-format string                       Log format; console, logfmt or json (default "console") --log-level string                        Log level; debug, info, warn or error (default "info") --log-output-path string                  Path in which to write on-disk logs.
       --loki-addresses strings                  Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
 This is in addition to normal stderr logs.
       --loki-service string                     Service label sent with logs to Loki. (default "charon") --manifest-file string                    The path to the cluster manifest file.
 If both cluster manifest and cluster lock files are provided, the cluster manifest file takes precedence. (default ".charon/cluster-manifest.pb")
       --monitoring-address string               Listening address (ip and port) for the monitoring API (prometheus). (default "127.0.0.1:3620")
+      --nickname string                         Human friendly peer nickname.
+Maximum 32 characters.
       --no-verify                               Disables cluster definition and lock file verification.
       --p2p-disable-reuseport                   Disables TCP port reuse for outgoing libp2p connections.
       --p2p-external-hostname string            The DNS hostname advertised by libp2p.
 This may be used to advertise an external DNS.
       --p2p-external-ip string                  The IP address advertised by libp2p.
 This may be used to advertise an external IP.
       --p2p-relays strings                      Comma-separated list of libp2p relay URLs or multiaddrs. (default [https://0.relay.obol.tech,https://2.relay.obol.dev,https://1.relay.obol.tech])
       --p2p-tcp-address strings                 Comma-separated list of listening TCP addresses (ip and port) for libP2P traffic.
 Empty default doesn't bind to local port therefore only supports outgoing connections.
       --private-key-file string                 The path to the charon enr private key file. (default ".charon/charon-enr-private-key")
       --private-key-file-lock                   Enables private key locking to prevent multiple instances using the same key.
       --proc-directory string                   Directory to look into in order to detect other stack components running on the host.
       --simnet-beacon-mock                      Enables an internal mock beacon node for running a simnet.
       --simnet-beacon-mock-fuzz                 Configures simnet beaconmock to return fuzzed responses.
       --simnet-slot-duration duration           Configures slot duration in simnet beacon mock. (default 1s) --simnet-validator-keys-dir string        The directory containing the simnet validator key shares. (default ".charon/validator_keys")
       --simnet-validator-mock                   Enables an internal mock validator client when running a simnet.
 Requires simnet-beacon-mock.
       --synthetic-block-proposals               Enables additional synthetic block proposal duties.
 Used for testing of rare duties.
       --testnet-capella-hard-fork string        Capella hard fork version of the custom test network.
       --testnet-chain-id uint                   Chain ID of the custom test network.
       --testnet-fork-version string             Genesis fork version in hex of the custom test network.
       --testnet-genesis-timestamp int           Genesis timestamp of the custom test network.
       --testnet-name string                     Name of the custom test network.
       --validator-api-address string            Listening address (ip and port) for validator-facing traffic proxying the beacon-node API. (default "127.0.0.1:3600")
 ```

 ## The `exit` command